thebinarysearchtree/artwork/README.md

 Each component will be composed of one or more HTML elements.
 Artwork provides multiple convenience methods for creating elements so that you don't have to do ```document.createElement('div');``` each time.

 Which method you use will depend on what you are trying to do and the way you write components.
+If you want to create an element with lots of attributes, it is often best to use the ```html``` proxy.